FREE Consultations & Second Opinions

 Full dentures typically have a shorter lifespan of 5 years.
 This is because, over time, the shape of your jaw will change if you’ve lost all of your teeth.
 Eventually, this may mean your dentures no longer fit properly.
 Or, in some cases, your dentures may become worn-down or damaged due to daily wear and tear, and require replacement.

-Regardless of the type of dentures you have, you should see Dr. Kalpana Kandimalla for regular six-month oral exams at our Bolingbrook, IL dental office.
+Regardless of the type of dentures you have, you should see Dr. Kalpana Kandimalla for regular six-month oral exams.
 At your appointment, Dr. Kandimalla can check on your dentures and make sure they’re in good shape, and also ensure that your gums and teeth are healthy.

 How Much Do Dentures Cost?